Responsible Lending

 SinoPac Holdings incorporated ESG factors in its retail banking businesses (including mortgage, motor vehicle loan, credit loan, and credit cards).
 When a new retail banking loan application is received, besides carrying out KYC and CDD mechanisms, the Company actively investigates the customers’ ESG related information and uses the ESG risk they may face for risk grading, appraisal, and adjustment of loan terms.

-Client Due Diligence is first conducted to verify the customer's identity and suitability for products.
+Customer Due Diligence is first conducted to verify the customer's identity and suitability for products.
 Transactions may be temporarily suspended if the customer does not cooperate with regular reviews, refuses to provide information on the beneficial owner or individual who exercises right of control over the customer, the nature and purpose of transactions, or the source of funds.

 Furthermore, Bank SinoPac also creates a risk classification process in credit reviews, and divides customers into high, medium, and low risks of money laundering with a Risk Based Approach (RBA) based on their background, region, business dealings, transaction behavior, and services.
 The process is incorporated in the credit review system and different management measures are taken accordingly.